razer11528-maker/gluebot/README.md

 There are three modes of operation:

-* Timed daily restart of gluetun.
-Via setting an 24hr time, like 19:10 for 7:10pm.
+* Timed daily restart of gluetun via setting a 24hr time env variable, like 19:10 for 7:10pm.
 * Restart based on speedtest-tracker container (lscr.io/linuxserver/speedtest-tracker) results.
-Gluebot listens on port 4040.
-ANY post to this port will trigger a restart.
+Gluebot listens on port 4040. *ANY* post to this port will trigger a restart.
 * Both timed daily restart and speedtest-tracker results.

 Requirements: